bartoszpogoda/computer-architecture-asm/README.md

 ## Lab classes 6
  Cache
 ### Task 1
- To show that cache memory is built with lines of fixed width.
+ Sshow that cache memory is built with lines of fixed width.
 ### Task 2
- To analyse how size of memory block affects the cache's miss ratio on some operation.
+ Analyse how size of memory block affects the cache's miss ratio on some operation.
 ### Task 3
- To compare times of 2d matrix iterations: row after row, column after column.
+ Compare times of 2d matrix iterations: row after row, column after column.
 (Matrix should be bigger than cache memory)